Origin of words

 By way of comparison, the auxiliary languages with the most neutral vocabulary are the a priori languages, but a totally neutral vocabulary just makes it fairly difficult for everyone to learn.
 If we consider that a language whose vocabulary is based solely on English would disadvantage all those who do not speak English, this means that a language whose vocabulary doesn’t come from anywhere would disadvantage everyone.

-If a language contains 10% words of Turkish origin, it means that Turks (who represent 1/100th of the world population) will be able to understand 10% of the vocabulary.
+If a language contains 10% words of Turkish origin, it means that Turks (who represent 1/100th of the world population) will be able to understand at best 10% of the vocabulary.
 Unfortunately, they won’t get very far with this….

 Moreover, even if it’s true that the mother tongue with the most speakers is Mandarin, the syllables that constitute the words of Chinese languages are inseparable from the tones, and a Chinese person will have great difficulty recognising a word of Chinese origin in the middle of a sentence.